HausDAO/protocol-guild-contracts/README.md

 Here's the process flow for quarterly updates:

-1. Members can use the custom [frontend](https://ipfs.io/ipfs/bafybeia4o2lfias2kfnxmvsdoerxvtnrgurjk5gwhchmfnty6ph3xeptnq/#/) to interact with the membership registry, which 1) shows the state of the membership registries (on mainnet and L2s), 2) allows the creation of proposals to update the registries, and 3) update the Splits contracts (on mainnet and L2s).
+1. Members can use the custom [frontend](https://ipfs.io/ipfs/bafybeia4o2lfias2kfnxmvsdoerxvtnrgurjk5gwhchmfnty6ph3xeptnq/#/) to interact with the membership registry, which 1) shows the state of the membership registries (on mainnet and L2s), 2) allows the creation of proposals to update the registries, and 3) update the Split contracts (on mainnet and L2s).

 ![Custom Frontend](https://github.com/cheeky-gorilla/protocol-guild-contracts/assets/76262359/dd5f1f4c-8c9d-4a4f-9afd-f751322ff613)